Printable PDF version

 Final Rule – new regulatory requirements issued by a federal agency.
 A final rule also establishes an effective date, identifies issues raised by commenters in response to the Notice of Proposed Rulemaking (see definition below), and provides the agency’s response.

-Indian Tribe – an Indian Tribe that is recognized by treaty with the United States by federal statute, or by the U.S. Department of the Interior in its periodic listing of Tribal entities in the Federal Register in accordance with 25 CFR 83.6(a), and whose Tribal interests may be affected by the development and operation of proposed transmission facilities.
+Indian Tribe – an Indian Tribe that is recognized by treaty with the U.S. by federal statute, or by the U.S. Department of the Interior in its periodic listing of Tribal entities in the Federal Register in accordance with 25 CFR 83.6(a), and whose Tribal interests may be affected by the development and operation of proposed transmission facilities.

 Infrastructure Investment and Jobs Act of 2021 (IIJA) – a federal law focused mainly on transportation, broadband, and energy infrastructure.